Computer screens and healthy eyes

 So in a nutshell: Computer screens = Less blinking = Dryer eyes that are prone to strain and fatigue.

 Fight digital eye strain with this simple tip:

 Every 20 minutes, look out 20 feet away for 20 seconds.
 This reminds us to blink and relaxes the muscles in the eye used for reading up close.

 The Blue-Light Problem

 Decreased blinking isn’t the only problem.
-Digital devices like computers, tablets and phones are constant sources of high-energy blue light (the part of the spectrum of light that doesn’t necessarily damage your eyes, but isn’t exactly great for them either).
+Digital devices like computers, tablets and phones are constant sources of high-energy blue light (the part of the spectrum of light that doesn’t necessarily damage your eyes, but causes strain and fatigue in high amounts).